Young Friends General Meeting: Current

-Young Friends General Meeting is represented on various Quaker bodies in the United Kingdom, including two representatives on Meeting for Sufferings.
+Young Friends in Britain is represented on various Quaker bodies in the United Kingdom, including two representatives on Meeting for Sufferings.

 Events

-Young Friends General Meeting arranges several events each year.
-In addition to three General Meetings and three Planning Weekends annually, smaller groups of YFGM members often arrange smaller local or themed events.
+Young Friends in Britain arranges several events each year.
+In addition to three General Meetings and three Planning Weekends annually, smaller groups of YFiB members often arrange smaller local or themed events.

 General Meetings

 Foremost among these are the General Meetings, which take place at a Meeting House somewhere in Britain three times each year, usually in February, May, and October.
 These are residential weekend events with most participants sleeping in the Meeting House.
 These events are the main venue for conducting the business of the meeting, and also serve as spiritual gatherings, and act as the hub of the community.
 In addition to conducting the business of the organisation, these events usually include a range of activities, including sessions with a focus on spirituality, external speakers, and the opportunity to join with local Friends for Meeting for Worship.